Call now in confidence immediate help & advice 24/7

 If you want to attend a drug or alcohol rehab centre in the Devon area, then speak to a member of the Rehab Recovery team today.

-By doing so, you can be confident that you will be treated professionally for any mental health issues alongside your addiction.
+By doing so, you can be confident that you will be treated professionally for any mental health issues alongside your addiction at rehab.

 Once you first enter rehab, your addiction will likely be treated with a physical detox.

-After that, any mental health disorders will be treated.
+After that, any mental health disorders will be treated at rehab.

-Treatment for mental health disorders include forms of therapy such as CBT, Motivational interviewing, and group therapy.
+Treatment for mental health disorders at rehab include forms of therapy such as CBT, Motivational interviewing, and group therapy.

 Learn how a drug and alcohol rehab in Devon will support your mental health by calling our expert team today on 0800 088 66 86

-Treating the mental aspect of addiction in Devon
+Treating the mental aspect of addiction at a drug and alcohol rehab in Devon

 Woman meditating next to a lake at a rural drug and alcohol rehab in Devon